mansh7763/Sankshipt/README.md

 # Sankshipt
 "Sankshipt" is a Streamlit-based web application that leverages NLP and machine learning models to summarize news articles and identify related topics.
 Users can input a topic, fetch relevant articles, summarize them in 10 Indian languages, and explore related articles based on extracted keywords, making it a comprehensive news exploration tool.
+This whole project is developed by team Fuzzy Neurons.
+Team-members are Himanshu Kumar, Sarvesh athawane, Mukund Agarwalla, Higyna shah